MichaelTrikergiotis/mtl/docs/documentation.md

 ### LINUX with gcc

-Open the console and navigate to the the the **mtl** tests folder :
+Open the terminal and navigate to the the the **mtl** tests folder :

 1. ```mkdir build```
 2. ```cd build```